Ronak99/Flutter-UI-PizzaApp/README.md

-# Flutter Speed Coding - BOOKS APP UI
+# Flutter Speed Coding - PIZZA APP UI
 This repository hosts the complete code of the demo flutter app that I built, recorded and published the recording on youtube.

 [Watch the video](https://youtu.be/Ob_uJgHseOI)